songjiaxina/klg2png/README.md

 # klg2png
-This is a small tool to change klg-formatted file for running ElasticFusion to OpenCV Mat image
+This is a small tool to change klg-formatted file for running ElasticFusion to OpenCV Mat image.
+And you can use this to visualize the image and save as *png* format

 ##  What do I need to build it?
 To build this demo .You need the follwings:
   #### zlib
   #### libjpeg
   #### OpenCV
-  You can install the zlib and libjpeg by this:
+  You can install the *zlib* and *libjpeg* by this:
 ```
 sudo apt-get install zlib1g-dev libjpeg-dev
 ```